Autor: Shelby Benavidez

 If Progressive has denied your claim, especially if the denial feels unfair or doesn’t match the facts, don’t give up.
 Here are some concrete steps to take.

-1. Contact a Personal Injury Attorney
+1. Contact a Car Accident Attorney

 2. Request a Written Explanation